Grow a Beautiful Basketful of

 "Say, where do you grow all these plants, Laurel?"
 Here's a shot from inside one of our greenhouses in Los Angeles as it's filling up with plants.
 Soon they will be out of the greenhouses and into full sun where we harden them off before shipping them to you.

-All of our plants are 100% organically grown and shipped to you in individual 4" pots, grown in top-quality Fox Farm 'Lucky Dog' organic starting mix, healthy, lush and full-sized, from about 10" to 18" tall, hardened off and ready to plant out.
-Occasionally we ship an 8" plant as long as it has a strong stem and well-developed root system.
+All of our plants are 100% organically grown right here at our nursery and shipped to you in individual 4" pots, grown in top-quality Fox Farm organic starting mix, healthy, lush and full-sized, from about 12" to 20" tall, hardened off and ready to plant out.

-A detailed 4 page step-by-step planting and growing guide is included.
+Laurel's detailed 4 page step-by-step, expert planting and growing guide is included with your order; don't throw it away.

-All of our fresh organically grown seeds pass individually through our fingers for quality control and are then started by The Tomato Elves.
+We harvest most of our seeds from our own tomatoes and seeds are started by The Tomato Elves.

 Each plant comes to you individually packaged and protected in a sturdy container, with a permanent name label for your garden.

-Our unique No Shift-No Crush PLANTSAFE© Custom Packaging, which I designed 28 years ago, protects your plants from shifting or movement in transit, assuring safe arrival from here in Los Angeles to your door.
+30 years ago I designed our unique No Shift-No Crush PLANTSAFE© Custom Packaging to protect your plants from shifting around in transit, assuring safe arrival from here in Los Angeles.

-Your heirloom tomato plants will have several different types of foliage; some very wispy, fern-like, and delicate like Anthony's Passionate Heart and San Marzano Redorta, some thick and hearty like Wild Fred and Marianna's Peace and everywhere in between, in varying shades of green.
-Black Beauty and Brad's Atomic Grape have deep indigo-blue stems and stunning touches of indigo in their foliage.
+Your heirloom tomato plants will have several different types of foliage; some very wispy, fern-like, and delicate like Anthony's Passionate Heart, San Marzano Redorta, some thick and hearty like Wild Fred and Marianna's Peace, in varying shades of green.
+Black Beauty, Blue Chocolate and Brad's Atomic Grape have deep indigo-blue stems and branches.

-Some plants reach 6 to 8 feet, with occasional vines of SunGold and Rapunzel reaching 12 ft. or more.
-They do not get that tall when grown in containers.
+Some plants reach 6 to 8 feet, with occasional vines of SunGold and Rapunzel sprouting a vine of 12 ft. or more.

-Our Dwarf plants, Wild Fred and Velvet Night, stays shrubby and compact reaching 2 to 4 feet tall.
+Our Dwarf plants, Sweet Scarlet, Velvet Night and Wild Fred, stay shrubby and compact reaching 2 to 3 feet tall with lots of full-size tomatoes.

 Laurel ~ 310 534 8611

-We send you big, lush, hearty plants, 10" to 20" tall, in 4" pots, 100% organically grown outdoors in full sun here in Los Angeles.
+We send you hearty, lush, leafy plants, 12" to 20" tall, in 4" pots, 100% organically grown outdoors in full sun right here in Los Angeles.

 See all the photographs in the Big List below!